Art 'n' Zoot

 Art 'n' Zoot (subtitled Their Only Concert Together) is a live album by saxophonists Art Pepper and Zoot Sims recorded in 1981 at Royce Hall in Los Angeles and released on the Pablo label in 1995.

 Reception

-The AllMusic review by Scott Yanow stated " it is a joy to hear this rare encounter by the two great saxophonists.
+The AllMusic review stated " it is a joy to hear this rare encounter by the two great saxophonists.
 It is only a pity that Pepper and Sims did not record together more extensively during their careers".